 In the above code snippet:

-Through this method, no matter how the original Markdown content is, after processing, the final HTML displayed on the page will not contain the one you specified<img>and<strong>Label.
+In this way, regardless of how the original Markdown content is, after processing, the final HTML displayed on the page will not contain what you specify<img>and<strong>.

-AnQiCMS's filter can be chained, which means you can combine multiple filters for more complex requirements.
-For example, you may not only want to remove specific tags, but also cut the content to a certain length after removal while retaining the HTML structure (if there are other tags):
+AnQiCMS filters can be chained, which means you can combine multiple filters according to more complex requirements.
+For example, you may not only want to remove specific tags, but also truncate the content to a certain length after removal, while retaining the HTML structure (if there are other tags):

 {% archiveDetail articleContent with name="Content" render=true %}